5vb76/SSE_group20/README.md

 # SSE_Group20: GoGo Delivery
-For the course SSE to build a security app for Covid Tracking System.
+For the course SSE to build a security home service app for Covid Tracking System.
 # How to run?

 ### Tech Stack